-Winter can be particularly harsh on skin, as exposure to cold, dry air can strip away all moisture and leaving it prone to cracking.
+Winter can be particularly harsh on the skin, as exposure to cold, dry air can strip away all moisture and leaving it prone to cracking.
 The quickest fix for this is a reputable moisturizer that contains a sun protection factor of at least 15, to prevent skin damage from the winter skin.
 Aesop’s Facial Barrier Cream is a worthy upgrade from a regular moisturizer.
 It immediately revitalizes skin with a rich Shea Butter and Candelilla Wax formula, providing protection from the elements.

 Air travel, while undoubtedly the quickest and most convenient means of getting around, comes with a few caveats.
 The air circulating in the cabin can very quickly dry out your nasal passages and eyes due to the low level of humidity.
 When you step out into winter climes, this condition can become even worse.
 To keep your nasal passages free from irritation, carry a small bottle of saline spray in your Dopp bag – preferably a non-medicated option, like the FESS Frequent Flyer Nasal Spray.
 If you use it once an hour, you’ll avoid a congested nasal passage and the dry eyes once you land.

-A good beard oil is indispensable if you have facial hair that requires any grooming.
+Good beard oil is indispensable if you have facial hair that requires any grooming.
 Apart from keeping your mane soft, using beard oil or balm will make it infinitely more manageable.
 This is especially important when your beard is exposed to dry winter air on the daily.
 By simply applying beard oil after your morning wash, you can take it from scruffy to stylish in just a few minutes.
 Our personal pick is the Viking Revolution Beard Oil and Balm combo.

 Temperature changes can wreak havoc on your hair, particularly if you don’t regularly apply any product.
 You know those stubborn flyaways that refuse to lay flat?
 Those are often a result of moisture changes in the atmosphere – for example, going from the blistering cold into the warm confines of an office.
 Turf the frizz with a quality styling cream from Philip Kingsley.
 This Preen Cream is formulated to reduce the static caused by drier air, taming those annoying strands that insist on standing up.